CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab06.md

 10. Pipeline expression builder dialog opens.
 Enter **@add(variables('varCounter'),1)**.

     **Note:** Feel free to type this expression in or use the menu to select the functions or paste it in.

-    **Note:** This function sets the value of variable varTempCounter to the value of variable varCounter plus 1 (varTempCounter = varCounter + 1).

      ![A screenshot of Settings configuration Set variable activity](../media/Aspose.Words.8e9803f1-24d8-45d0-b7f3-d4af1b019516.037.png)